Greeters & Ushers

 - Assist attendees with small children, limited mobility, or disabilities as they enter the church.

-- Maintain a pleasant and welcoming environment.
+- Maintain an uncluttered, pleasant, and welcoming environment.

 Purpose of USHERS: